svrooij/svrooij.github.io/_posts/2022-09-13-replace-teams-owner.md

 ## Audit log

 This script is very useful to quickly manage all the teams the leaving employee was an owner of.
-Since changing group memberships can be a higly sensitive operation, all the details are logged in the Azure AD Audit log.
+Since changing group memberships can be a highly sensitive operation, all the details are logged in the Azure AD Audit log.

 ![Add user audit log](/assets/images/2022/09/add-user-audit-log.png)